Ahead-of-Time AST Analysis

 Some analyzers might only make sense in certain context, or some might be too expensive to run for every query.
 To handle these scenarios, your analyzers may answer to an analyze? method:

-class BasicFieldAnalyzer < GraphQL::Analysis::AST::Analyzer
+class BasicFieldAnalyzer < GraphQL::Analysis::Analyzer

 # Use the analyze? method to enable or disable a certain analyzer